himajasuman/web-dev-intro-2020/README.md

 ### create app

-create app using `npx create-react-app meme-generator`.
+create app using `npx create-react-app web-dev-intro-2020`.

 In the project directory, you can run: